Path-connectivity of the set of uniquely ergodic and cobounded foliations: Paths in the punctured case, and Islands of point-pushes

 Choose a pseudo-Anosov $\varphi$ whose attracting foliation is contained in the (open) set $\mathcal{U}^{(k)}$, and whose repelling foliation is not contained in $L$.
 As pseudo-Anosovs act on $\PMF$ with north-south dynamics, there is a power $N$ so that $\varphi^N(L) \subset \mathcal{U}^{(k)}$, which shows the existence of the desired cover. \end{proof} From now on, we fix for each $k$ covers $p_k$ as in Lemma~\ref{lem:initial-island}.
-Furthermore we choose, once and for all, torus good foliations $F^{(k)} \in \mathcal{U}^{(k)}$ which are defined by these covers $p_k$.
+Furthermore we choose, once and for all, torus good foliations $F^{(k)} \in \mathcal{U}^{(k)} \setminus \Mcg(\Sigma)S$ which are defined by these covers $p_k$.
+Note that these exist, since there are uncountably many torus-good foliations.

 Recall that the associated $\Mcg$-sequence has the property that